JWangNov/EC601_Mini_Proj_3/Readme.md

 In particular,
 the more sample points N are transformed, The more significant the computational savings of the fast Fourier transform algorithm are.

+### Discrete Fourier Transform (DFT)

+The discrete Fourier transform is a discrete form of the Fourier transform in both the time domain and the frequency domain.
+The time domain sampling of the signal is transformed into the frequency domain sampling of the DTFT.
+Formally, the sequences at both ends of the transformation (in the time and frequency domains) are finite in length, but in fact, both sets of sequences should be considered as the main value sequence of discrete periodic signals.
+Even if DFT is performed on a discrete signal of finite length, it should be regarded as a transformation of its periodic extension.
+In practice, the DFT is usually calculated using a fast Fourier transform.

 ### AudioLazy

 ![adlzplt.png](https://github.com/JWangNov/EC601_Mini_Proj_3/blob/master/adlzplt.png)